How to Pay Off Credit Card Debt

 Start by Setting a Goal You Can Achieve

-Knowing where you want to end up will make it much easier to figure out what you can do to get there.
-If you ever feel stuck, one of our certified counsellors would be happy to help.
+Visualizing where you want to end up makes it easier to figure out what you can do to get there.
+If you ever feel stuck (and in need of guidance), one of our certified counsellors can help you create a customized plan that works with your timeline.

 2. Put Your Credit Cards on Ice